 Physical activity provides benefits that go way beyond extending your lifespan.

 Regular physical activity improves the quality of your life dramatically.
-It helps to reduce your risk of type 2 diabetes and metabolic syndrome, and heart disease.
-It also helps to strengthen your bones and muscles, and boost your mood.
+It helps to reduce your risk of type 2 diabetes, metabolic syndrome, and heart disease.
+It also helps to strengthen your bones and muscles and boost your mood.

 Exercise is one way to become physically active, but the change is about becoming mindful of opportunities for activity and opting to move.

 These small choices can add up to make a big difference:

 - Commuting: If it’s less than a 30-minute walk, walk it.
 Or park farther if you’re not in a hurry.

 - Walking the dog: If you don’t have a dog, offer to walk your neighbor’s dog or volunteer as a dog walker at services, such as Underdog international, Blue Cross for Pets, Paws.org, etc.